gunkuldev/developer_test/README.md

 Push your code to your github account and write step to run your application.

-PS: It's would be great if you use docker and docker-compose
+PS: It would be great if you use can docker and docker-compose